Slavonia and Danube wine region vineyards along the river.

 River Influence

 Best known for Graševina (Welschriesling), Croatia's most widely planted grape variety, this region also produces refined international whites and increasingly precise red wines.
-Historically, Slavonia supplied wine to the Austro-Hungarian Empire and laid the foundation for Croatia's organized viticulture.
+Historically, Slavonia supplied wine to the Austro-Hungarian Empire and laid the foundation for Croatia's organised viticulture.

 Signature Grape Varieties